PredictLand/PL-TEC-PLPipes/README.md

 ### Database configuration

-Database configuration goes under the `db.instance` subtree where the different database connections can be defined.
+Database configuration goes under the `db.instance` sub-tree where the different database connections can be defined.

-For instance, a `input` database connection backed by a SQL Server database runnign in Azure can be declared as follows:
+For instance, a `input` database connection backed by a SQL Server database running in Azure can be declared as follows:

 ```
 db: